 5) What about the cotton seeds?

 That is actually a great question because this is something we hardly think of.

 You see, Organic cotton is grown from organic cotton seeds.
 Cottonseed oil is used in a variety of food products such as cookies, chips and vegetable oil, and is also fed to livestock.

 So while cotton fiber is not something we put in our body, the by-product can make its way into our diets. (!)

-That's why it's so important to choose organic growned produce.
+That's why it's so important to choose organically grown produce.

 These practices are posing serious and immediate threats to our precious ecosystems and human health.
 20% of freshwater pollution comes from textile treatment and dyeing (goop!)

-However, cotton carrying the GOTS or the Soil Association symbol has not only been grown organically, it has been processed organically too.
+However, cotton carrying the GOTS or the Soil Association symbol has not only been grown organically, but it has also been processed organically.

 We can change it together...

 YOU are making a difference in this world.
 YOU can make better choices.
 Every day, every hour - each second.